lcccodes/powerBI-basics/README.md

 What is PowerBI?

 "Microsoft Power BI is a suite of tools and services within Microsoft Fabric that data analysts can use to build interactive data visualizations" (Microsft Learn, 2025).
+It's particularly good for enterprise-scale business analytics because it is "an integrated solution that can support complex data modeling, interactive reporting, and secure sharing" (Microsoft Learn, 2025).

+So, there are many tools for doing data visualization, but this one is well-suited for larger business environments.

 <p align="center">
 <img src="https://i.imgur.com/Clzj7Xs.png" alt="osTicket logo"/>